massquantity/LibRecommender/doc/user_guide.md

 The passed `data` argument is a `pandas.DataFrame` that contains the user/item information.
 Be careful with this assign operation if you are not sure if the features in `data` are useful.

 During evaluation, one can also evaluate directly on one data.
-By default it also won't update features in `DataInfo`, but you can choose `update_features=True` to achieve that.
+By default, it also won't update features in `DataInfo`, but you can choose `update_features=True` to achieve that.
 Also note that if your evaluation data is implicit and only contains positive label, then negative sampling is needed by passing `neg_sample=True` :

 ```python
 eval_result = evaluate(model, data, eval_batch_size=8192, k=10,